PeterHuberSg/WpfControlTestbench/ReadMe.md

 - [WpfWindowsLib](https://github.com/PeterHuberSg/WpfWindowsLib): WPF Controls for data entry, detecting if required data is missing or data has been changed.
 - [TracerLib](https://github.com/PeterHuberSg/TracerLib): Part of it used in `WpfControlTestbench`.
 Fast tracing of exceptions, errors and infos in memory, some entries can be written by a background thread to a file.
 Great to document what happened just before an exception occured.
 - [StorageLib](https://github.com/PeterHuberSg/StorageLib): C# only library providing fast object oriented data storage in RAM and long term storage on local harddisk for single user applications.
 No database required.
 - [MasterGrab](https://github.com/PeterHuberSg/MasterGrab): MasterGrab is a WPF game where a human player plays against several computer players (=Robots).
 You can program your own Robot in C#.
+Since 6 years I play it every day.
+It takes just about 10 minutes.
+Perfect for warming up my brain before starting to program.